نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-In 1403-1404, the policies of the Islamic Republic of Iran towards Afghan immigrants entered a new and much stricter phase.
-The intensification of the process of forced expulsions, the reduction of legal protections, and the simultaneous introduction of so-called “voluntary” return schemes have raised important questions about the causes and consequences of these policies.
-This study, with an analytical-explanatory approach and utilizing the theoretical framework of “security building” in international relations, attempts to examine the internal and external factors affecting these changes.
-The findings show that a set of variables, including economic pressures and domestic unemployment, security concerns resulting from regional developments and the recent Iran-Israel war, identity discourse and politicization of the immigrant issue, as well as the lack of institutional coordination in immigration policymaking, have played a role in intensifying this process.
-The results of the research indicate that deportation and return policies in Iran are subject to geopolitical conditions and short-term security considerations, rather than being based on human rights principles and international rules; which could lead to an escalation of the humanitarian crisis in Afghanistan and increased international pressure on Iran.
+In 2024–2025, the Islamic Republic of Iran’s policies towards Afghan migrants entered a new and considerably stricter phase.
+The intensification of forced deportations, the reduction of legal protections, and the simultaneous implementation of so-called “voluntary” return schemes have raised important questions about the causes and consequences of these policies.
+Adopting an analytical-explanatory approach and drawing on the theoretical framework of “securitisation” in international relations, this study seeks to examine the domestic and external factors that have shaped these developments.
+The findings indicate that a combination of variables has contributed to the intensification of this trend.
+These include domestic economic pressures and unemployment, security concerns arising from regional developments and the recent Iran–Israel war, identity-based discourse and the politicisation of the migrant issue, and the lack of institutional coordination in migration policymaking.

 کلیدواژهها [English]